 Napoleon said that he conquered countries, but that Josephine conquered hearts—and she continues to do so!

 In 2000, I began researching and writing a novel set in 17th century France, at the court of Louis XIV, the Sun King.
 It was a long process.

 The story of Louise de la Vallière, the Sun King's mistress, Mistress of the Sun was published by HarperCollins Canada on February 23, 2008, and immediately went onto the bestseller list.
 It has now been published in seven countries.

-My fifth novel, The Shadow Queen, will be published in the spring of 2014.
-Also set in the court of the Sun King, it's a biographical novel about Claude des Oeillets, a woman who, as hand-maid to divas (her mother the theatrical star, and Madame de Montespan, the King's mistress), had an intimate view into three fascinating worlds of the period.
+My fifth novel, The Shadow Queen, to be published April 8, 2014, is also set in the court of the Sun King.
+It's a biographical novel about Claude des Oeillets, a woman who, as hand-maid to divas (her mother the theatrical star, and Madame de Montespan, the King's mistress), had an intimate view into three fascinating worlds of the period.
 The first was the world of the theatre—Corneille!
 Racine!
 Molière!
 The second was the world of the Court of the magnificent Sun King (the father of her daughter, I should add).
 And, last, but very nearly fatally for her—the world of Black Magic.